Breaking the Great Wall – “Made in China” goes West

 The import of Chinese food products is restricted to seasoning and alcoholic beverages due to Europeans’ great distrust.
 The most famous are Qing Dao (romanized as Tsingtao) beer and rice vodka (known as baijiu- “white alcohol”).

 They are sold not only in Asian restaurants but also in normal supermarkets.
 The demand for Asian seasoning is also high.
-One of the more popular is Fish Well company (their products are available in Sopot’s “Oriental Market”).
+One of the more popular ones is the Fish Well company.

 Traditional Chinese Medicine